Note: Not all courses are offered every semester or every academic year.

 SWCL 775—Clinical Social Work Practice with Immigrants and Refugees [3 credits]

 This course is designed to provide students with an in-depth understanding of clinical social work with immigrant and refugee populations.
 The population in the United States is changing rapidly due to the influx of immigrants, refugees, and asylum seekers from all around the world.
 This clinical course examines factors fueling U.S. Immigration.
 It provides an in-depth examination of how immigration has contributed to Racial and Ethnic diversity, what drives diversity in destinations for newly arrived immigrants, and the importance of understanding educational and language diversity among and within immigrant groups.
 Social work practitioners need to be skilled in understanding the diverse cultures and ethnic backgrounds that shape the landscape of the U.S population.
 The course will offer knowledge and critical skills needed for engaging in social work practice with immigrant and refugee populations.
-The course focuses on the need for cultural competency in order to assess, communicate, adapt, and provide culturally sensitive services.
-The course will examine the social work role in aiding the successful integration of first and second-generation immigrants and refugees.
+The course focuses on the need for cultural humility in order to assess, communicate, adapt, and provide relevant services.
 Students will consider their roles in incorporating research-informed practice, practice-informed research, and indigenous healing practices to the fields of health, mental health, and family violence.
-They will learn how to communicate the U.S. laws and cultural mores, while helping to preserve the client’s dignity and values.
+Further, students will learn the importance of understanding challenges and solutions based on the voice of immigrant and refugee populations.
+They will learn how to communicate the U.S. laws and cultural mores, while preserving the client’s dignity and values.
+The course provides a review of principles clinicians may apply in providing effective mental health services to immigrants.
+These principles include the following services at the individual, family and community levels: use of an ecological perspective; integration of evidence-based practice with cultural relevance evidence; engaging in cultural humility in assessment and treatment; partnering with community-based organizations; incorporation of a global lens and social justice in providing services.

 SWCL 776—Core Concepts in Trauma Treatment for Children and Adolescents [3 credits] (Additional prerequisites: SWCL 700 and SWCL 744)